Email FacebookTwitterMenu burgerClose thin

 Careful research into the ins and outs of condo life can help you make a more confident decision about buying a condo.
 It helps to ask condo associations and even condo residents about the property you’re looking at.
 Better to find out about issues before you’ve bought the condo and moved in.
 You want to make sure that you’re buying the right type of property for you.
 Condos aren’t better or worse than other housing types.
 But you’ll have to determine if the style – and specific property – is right for you.

-Next Steps for Buying a Condo
+Tips for Buying a Condo

 • If you want to move fast, get lender preapproval.
-This means gathering up all your financial documents (tax returns, W-2s, pay stubs, bank statements etc) and contacting your lender of choice.
+This means gathering up all your financial documents (tax returns, W-2s, pay stubs, bank statements, etc.) and contacting your lender of choice.

 • Before checking out a condo in person, verify that the association fees are within your budget.
 Some properties charge much more for common fees than others; it’s not standard across condominium developments.
 Many real estate listing sites will have a section marked “HOA” with the monthly charge.